-I'll have a lot more to say about evangelism next week when we deal with the fifth mark, God-centered evangelism.
-For now, let's address a very specific implication.
+I'll have a lot more to say about this next week, as we consider our joyful commitment to God-centered evangelism.
+For now, let's address a very specific implication of sovereign grace.

 5. It affects how we close our services.
 A question I hear at times is, "Do you give an invitation at your church?"
-And my answer is, sure.
+And my answer is, yes.
 Every time I preach I invite people, in fact, I urge people to respond to the truth they've heard.
 And I'll do again now.
 If you are not a Christian, I invite you to ask God to save you right now.
 And if you are a Christian, I invite you to put into practice the truth you've just heard.

 But usually, when a person asks about our invitation, they have a picture in mind.
-They want to know if at the close of our service we sing a song with at least four verses, and if we urge people to walk to the front of the church, to the "altar," to get saved.
+They want to know if at the close of our service, we sing a song, and if we urge people to walk to the front of the church, to the "altar," to get saved.